Patriot (comics): Rayshaun Lucas

-Powers, abilities, and equipment
+Powers and abilities

 While secretly using his specially concocted MGH formula, Eli Bradley possesses agility, strength, speed, endurance, and reaction-time superior to that of normal Super-Soldiers like his grandfather and Captain America, but at a heavy physical and mental cost.
 After receiving a blood transfusion from his grandfather, Eli develops genuine Super-Soldier abilities, which include superhuman strength, stamina, speed, reflexes, agility, and senses.
 He also possesses a degree of resistance to injury that makes his skin bulletproof, as well as a healing factor.
 In Civil War #2, Eli appears to possess the full physical abilities of a Super-Soldier.
 He is able to outrun a helicopter, shrug off a hail of tranquilizer darts, jump 100 feet through the air, and survive a massive explosion.
 The Patriot carries a replica of Captain America's original, star-spangled, heater shield, similar to the unpainted one originally carried into battle by his grandfather Isaiah.
 He also carries white metallic throwing stars patterned after those on the American flag.

 Rayshaun Lucas is an expert at hand-to-hand combat ever since he trained with an A.I. version of Black Widow.
 He also wields a shield created by the Tony Stark A.I. that triples as a glider and a drone.

 Other versions

+Exiles: Days of Then and Now

-In Exiles: Days of Then and Now, the Patriot was seen as a member of Quentin Quire's surviving team of heroes fighting against the Annihilation Wave.
+An alternate version of Patriot appears in Exiles: Days of Then and Now.
+He was seen as a member of Quentin Quire's surviving team of heroes fighting against the Annihilation Wave.

+Avengers: The Children's Crusade

-In Avengers: The Children's Crusade, Eli Bradley briefly appears in a possible future timeline as part of a new group of Avengers seen in the Children's Crusade event.
+An alternate version of Patriot appears in Avengers: The Children's Crusade.
+Eli Bradley briefly appears in a possible future timeline as part of a new group of Avengers seen in the Children's Crusade event.
 By this time, he has succeeded Steve Rogers to become the new Captain America and fights crime alongside his wife Samantha, the new Falcon.
 Their son Steve is also a member of the Avengers as the new Bucky.